Nicholas C. Bala

 Reports for Governments and Non-Governmental Organizations

-- Bala, Paetsch, Bertrand & Thomas, Testimonial Support Provisions for Children and Vulnerable Adults (Bill C-2):Case Law Review & Perceptions of the Judiciary, Canadian Research Institute for Law & the Family, for the Department of Justice Canada (2011)
+- Bala, Paetsch, Bertrand & Thomas, Testimonial Support Provisions for Children and Vulnerable Adults (Bill C-2):Case Law Review & Perceptions of the Judiciary (Justice Canada, 2011)

 - Fidler & Bala, Children Resisting Post-Separation Contact With a Parent: Concepts, Controversies and Conundrums (2010), 48 Family Court Review 10-47.